Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 • If a customer requires immediate assistance, please contact Customer Care on the customer’s behalf at 800-853-1403.

 • If a customer asks if there a connection between the fires and recharging: “We have not made that determination.
-Out of an abundance of caution, we are advising owners of MY17-18 Chrysler Pacifica Hybrid vehicles to refrain from recharging until their vehicles are remedied.”
+Out of an abundance of caution, we are advising owners of MY17-18 ChryslereBay Pacifica Hybrid vehicles to refrain from recharging until their vehicles are remedied.”

 • If a customer asks if he or she can drive their vehicle: “We are unaware of any incidents that involve customers driving their vehicle.”